KDE/digikam-doc/left_sidebar/people_view.rst

 Screenshot **04** shows the model can detect other non-human faces in images, including statues, paintings, and pictures within images.

-After the **detection** scan is complete, you should see a new tag labeled **Unknown** under People in the People view.
-You must manually tag some of these faces before proceeding with **face recognition**.
+Once the scan is finished, a new tag labeled **Unknown** should appear under People in the People view.
+You will need to manually tag some of these faces before digiKam can begin automatically matching other unknown faces.

 .. _face_tagging:

 Face Tagging
 ------------

-Assigning People tags to face tags is a crucial step for Face Recognition. digiKam can only recognize faces if it has reference faces for comparison.
+Assigning names to face tags is a crucial step for Face Recognition. digiKam can only recognize faces if it has reference faces for comparison.
 It’s your job to train it by identifying faces, such as labeling them as Lara, Juan, Peter, etc. Usually, you only need to manually tag one face for a person for the recognition process to identify additional faces.

-After performing a **detection** scan as described in the previous section, you select the **Unknown** tag on the Left Sidebar.
+After performing a scan as described in the previous section, you select the **Unknown** tag on the Left Sidebar.

 .. figure:: images/left_sidebar_faces_tag_assigned_iconview.webp
     :alt:
     :align: center
+    :width: 600px

-    The digiKam Face Management Icon-View with multiple selections of similar faces to tag with the **Agnès** name.
+    The digiKam Face Management Icon-View allows for multiple selections of similar faces to be tagged with the name **Adam**.

 In the field labeled **Who Is This?** you can either type in the name of an existing People tag out of your tag tree or use the drop-down function to show your tag tree and select a tag.
 You can also apply the same tag to multiple faces at the same time. **Confirm** saves the name to the database and moves the thumbnail from **Unknown** to the face tag.

 .. figure:: images/left_sidebar_faces_tag_confirmed_iconview.webp
     :alt:
     :align: center
+    :width: 600px

-    The digiKam Face Management Icon-View with a Confirmed Set of 12 Faces Using **Agnès** Name
+    The digiKam Face Management Icon-View displaying a confirmed set of 6 faces tagged with the name **Adam**.

 .. note::